Cicatricial alopecia is an autoimmune disease in which the body’s immune system attacks its own hair follicles.

 This causes inflammation and then progressive bald patches to develop.

-The immune system reacts to anything it considers harmful and alien to the body.
+The immune system reacts to anything it considers harmful and alien to

 It responds by unleashing white blood cells which then attack the invader relentlessly until it’s been destroyed.

 However, the reason why the immune system attacks hair follicles in those unlucky enough to have this condition, is unclear - there certainly doesn't appear to be any genetic link.